tensorly/tensorly/doc/development_guide/contributing.rst

 Index assignment ("NumPy style")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In NumPy, PyTorch and MXNet, you can combined indexing and assignment in a convenient way,
+In NumPy and PyTorch, you can combined indexing and assignment in a convenient way,
 e.g. if you have a tensor `t`, you can update its values for given indices using the expression
 ``t[indices] = values``.